wagnertimo/entsoecrawlR/README.md

 ### Usage

-**Total Load - Day Ahead / Actual**: The function `getLoadDayAheadVsActual()` is implemented to retrieve the actual and forecasted total loads of each TSO and their common load values of the Netzregelverbund.
+**Total Load - Day Ahead / Actual**: The function `getLoadDayAheadVsActual()` is implemented to retrieve the actual and forecasted total loads of each TSO and their common load values of the Netzregelverbund (source: https://transparency.entsoe.eu/load-domain/r2/totalLoadR2/show).
 The values are in MW in a resolution of 15 minutes where the timestamp represents the start of the quarter hour.
+The data is returned by days.
+If you only want minutes within the day, pplease subset the data yourself.
 The code snippet below gives an example.
 It is important not forgetting to activate the library and set logging off or on.

 ```{r}
 # Activate the library